The Apache 2 ITK MPM

 Quirks and warnings

-Since mpm-itk has to be able to setuid(), it runs as root (although restricted with POSIX capabilities where possible) until the request is parsed and the vhost determined.
-This means that any security hole before the request is parsed will be a root security hole.
+Since mpm-itk has to be able to setuid(), it runs as root (although restricted with POSIX capabilities and seccomp v2 where possible) until the request is parsed and the vhost determined.
+This means that any code execution hole before the request is parsed will be a potential root security hole.
 (The most likely place is probably in mod_ssl.)
-This is not going to change in the near future, as the most likely alternative solution (socket passing and its variants) is very hard to get to work properly in a number of common use cases, like SSL.
+This is not likely to change in the near future, as socket passing, the most likely alternative solution, is very hard to get to work properly in a number of common use cases (e.g. SSL).

 Licensing